citp/privacy-policy-historical/c/ch/chu/churchleaders.com.md

   *     * To provide our Services.
 Processing is necessary to perform the contract governing our provision of the Services or to take steps that you request prior to signing up for the Services.
     * To communicate with you, create aggregated or de-identified information, and for compliance, fraud prevention, and safety.
 These processing activities constitute our legitimate interests.
 We make sure we consider and balance any potential impact on you (both positive and negative) and your rights before we process your personal information for our legitimate interests.
 We do not use your personal information for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).
     * To comply with law.
 Processing is necessary to comply with our legal obligations.
     * With your consent.
 Processing is based on your consent.
-Where we rely on your consent you have the right to withdraw it anytime in the manner indicated in this policy or by contacting us at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#e595978c9384869ca58a9091978084868d8880818c8482978a9095cb868a88).
+Where we rely on your consent you have the right to withdraw it anytime in the manner indicated in this policy or by contacting us at [privacy@outreachmediagroup.com](mailto:privacy@outreachmediagroup.com).